 Then, as if the offerings available here weren’t diverse enough to tempt you on their own, Cyprus’s main airport, Larnaca International Airport, is also situated on the outskirts of town.
 This makes it ideal for anyone looking for as little fuss as possible when it comes to getting their trip up and running.

-You should stay in Larnaca if you want to be near the airport, you are interested in historical attractions, you want to be near one of the best beach resorts on the island, you don’t plan on renting a car.
+Stay in Larnaca if you want to be near the airport, you are interested in historical attractions, you want to be near one of the best beach resorts on the island, you don’t plan on renting a car; you like diving;

 3. Paphos, where to stay in Cyprus for history buffs and couples